cy1701/PetNet/README.md

 ## Initial analysis
-So, we have a whole boatload of sensors here I mean this is like sensorama.
+So, we have a whole boatload of sensors here.
+I mean this is like sensorama.

 -	4 - 3 wire load cells on the base used to (I think for main system weight)